|

 However, He doesn’t want me to wait until I am completely empty of His presence and devoid of His spirit to cry out to Him.
-God wants my prayers to to be a crucial part of my day and to long to connect with Him despite my situation.
+God wants my prayers to to be a crucial part of my day and to long to connect with Him, not just as a help in time of need.
 A healthy prayer life is cornerstone for a deep and life-changing relationship with God!

 My prayers need to be second-nature, a life-line and anchor for my soul.